IBM/data-pre-processing-with-pywren/README.md

 1. [Create the notebook](#6-create-the-notebook)
 1. [Run the notebook](#7-run-the-notebook)

 > Note: This code pattern assumes you have an account for both [IBM Cloud](https://cloud.ibm.com/) and [Watson Studio](https://dataplatform.cloud.ibm.com/).
-To complete this following steps, you will need to create multiple IBM Cloud services that will be utilized by the Jupyter notebook running in Watson Studio.
+To complete the following steps, you will need to create multiple IBM Cloud services that will then be utilized by a Jupyter notebook, running in Watson Studio.

 ## 1. Setup a Cloud Object Storage instance